 - Firewalla's IDS and IPS functions run inside the Red or Blue Box.

 - Portions of Meta Data will be sent to the cloud if needed.
 See the Cloud section.

 - Unless specified, all data remain local on the Firewalla Box

 - Firewalla Box only looks at the unencrypted portion of the traffic.

 - IP Header

 - Port Numbers

 - Domain Name

 - Firewalla Box may also look at known vulnerabilities locally based on the network traffic.
 This may involve looking at the unencrypted data.

 - Firewalla cannot look inside https connections.
-Example, you are browsing https://chase.com/something Firewalla will know, you are going to chase.com, but not the /something and anything transmitted, Firewalla will not know.
+For example, you are browsing https://chase.com/something Firewalla will know, you are going to chase.com, but not the /something and anything transmitted, Firewalla will not know.

-- Firewalla App/Box to the cloud are encrypted using normal https protocol.
+- Firewalla App/Box to the cloud are encrypted using the normal https protocol.

-- The private key + your license number are the account numbers.
+- The private key + your license number is the account number.

 Local Data Storage